leschNUX/FHEMmodules/README.md

 # FHEMmodules
-My FHEM modules or the own I modified
+My FHEM modules or the ones I modified